Skip to main content

 Like depression, some people notice an improvement in their sleep while taking Premarin.
 This is because it helps stop the night sweats and hot flashes caused by menopause.
 But some people find they have more trouble sleeping while taking Premarin.

-If you have trouble sleeping, try taking Premarin in the morning.
+In this case, try taking Premarin in the morning.
 For some, this may help with insomnia.
 An OTC melatonin supplement may also be helpful.
-If you are unable to tolerate the sleep changes that come with HRT, talk to your healthcare provider.
-They may recommend a non-hormonal treatment for your menopausal symptoms.
+If you’re unable to tolerate the sleep changes that come with Premarin, talk to your prescriber.
+They may recommend a non-hormonal treatment instead.

 8. Dementia